ClementBreger/react-native-cross-prompt/README.md

 # react-native-cross-prompt
 A cross-platform, Google/Android style, Component for React-Native apps to prompt for user input.

-I might expand to a platform-based style (Android/Google & iOS), if requested.
+I might add an iOS style, if requested by the community.

 ## NPM
 ```